Kidney Health

 Preventing and treating kidney stones

 If you develop kidney stones despite your best efforts, the treatment will depend on the type of stones you have.
 In many cases, with enough fluid intake, the stone will eventually pass on its own.
-Your doctor may prescribe medications to help break down and remove the material that is causing the stone.
+Your healthcare provider may prescribe medications to help break down and remove the material that is causing the stone.
 If a stone is too large to pass on its own, or if it is growing, blocking urine flow or causing an infection or kidney damage, and/or if pain is too severe to be controlled, other techniques may be used.
 If the stone is small enough (less than half an inch, or roughly 13 millimetres) and located near the kidney or ureter, a therapy that uses sound or shock waves to break up the stone so it can leave the body in the urine may be used.
 For larger stones, procedures may be used in which a tube is inserted to remove the stone.
 When none of these methods are possible, surgery may be needed, though this is rare.